opendocsg/slw-judgments-backfill/2008_SGCA_21/report.md

 9       The appellant appealed at first instance to the Valuation Review Board (“the Board”) against the respondent’s assessment of the annual value of the Property.
 The appellant disputed, _inter alia_ , the inclusion of the three floating docks in the assessment of the annual value.
 The appeal was heard by the Board in October 2004.
 The Board reserved judgment and, on 16 November 2004, the Board dismissed the appeal and confirmed the annual value of $4,586,000 proposed by the respondent (see _Pan United Shipyard Pte Ltd v Chief Assessor_ [2006] SGVRB 1).

 10     Dissatisfied with the Board’s decision on the issue of including the floating docks as being assessable to property tax, the appellant further appealed to the High Court.
 The High Court heard the appeal on 2 November 2006 and reserved judgment.
-On 8 February 2007, the High Court judge (“the Judge”) dismissed the appeal and delivered his grounds of decision (see _Pan United Marine Ltd v Chief Assessor_ [2007] 2 SLR 633 (“the GD”)).
+On 8 February 2007, the High Court judge (“the Judge”) dismissed the appeal and delivered his grounds of decision (see _Pan United Marine Ltd v Chief Assessor_ <span class="citation">[2007] 2 SLR 633</span> (“the GD”)).

 11     In essence, the Judge found, _inter alia_ , that: